 The surname Milliron was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where the family has held a family seat since early times.

-Important Dates for the Milliron family
+Early History of the Milliron family

 This web page shows only a small excerpt of our Milliron research.
 Another 143 words (10 lines of text) covering the years 1418, 1500, 1571, 1591, and 1680 are included under the topic Early Milliron History in all our PDF Extended History products and printed products wherever possible.